TechMatt1337/CMSC430Final/README.md

 ## Required Prims

 These prims are utilized by the five provided tests.
 These were determined by determining which prims are in the five tests (as determined via the `prim?` method).
-While my project technically supports all of the prims that project five supports, these are the ones that I "officially support" (as discussed in class).
+While my project unofficially supports all of the prims that project five supports, these are the ones that I officially support (as discussed in class).

 * `(<= real1 real2)`
   * This prim takes in two real numbers (or expressions that will return real numbers) and will return #t if `real1` is less than or equal to `real2` in value.